Title loans

 Your title loan lender will ask for proof of insurance on your car when you apply for a title loan.
 You have the right to get insurance from any insurance provider you choose.

-Lenders do this to make sure they are paid back for the loan if your car is in an accident or stolen.
+Lenders do this to make sure they get their money back if something happens to your car.
+For example, if your car is in an accident or stolen.

-In some provinces and territories, it’s your responsibility to let your insurance company know anytime a lien is registered on your car.
-If you don’t do this and your car is in an accident or stolen, your insurance company may deny your claim.
-This means that you would be responsible for paying the remaining cost of your title loan yourself and may no longer have your car.
+In some provinces and territories, you must let your insurance company know any time there’s a new lien on your car.
+If you don’t and your car is in an accident or stolen, your insurance company may deny your claim.
+This means that you would be responsible for paying the remaining cost of your title loan yourself.
+It also means that you may no longer have your car.

 Check with your insurance company before you get a title loan.